Buy Bitcoin safely and instantly in Hong Kong through our trusted exchange affiliates and partners.

 Kraken was founded in mid-2011 by long time Bitcoin advocate Jesse Powell and has grown to become one of the world's largest exchanges.
-Based on volume alone, they are the largest exchange in Europe and the United Kingdom.
+Based on volume alone, they are the largest exchange in Europe and the UK.

 Kraken is one of the most trusted exchanges worldwide.

-Coinmama allows users from any country around the world to buy Bitcoin using their exchange.
+Coinmama allows users from any country around the world to buy Bitcoin, buy Ethereum and buy Chainlink using their exchange.
 They are one of the few exchanges that allow Credit Card and Debit Card purchased for Bitcoin and crypto using Visa and Mastercard.

 Binance is arguably the world’s largest Bitcoin and cryptocurrency exchange.
 They offer the best platform for crypto to crypto trades if you are looking to boost your Bitcoin holdings and stack some satoshi’s.

 Buy Bitcoin Finder recommends Binance as the best place to trade Bitcoin against other cryptocurrencies for the lowest fees and the deepest liquidity.
 Binance also offer a Bitcoin Futures trading platform with up to 125x leverage.